EAimTY/tuic/README.md

                         Set the maximum time allowed between a QUIC connection established and the TUIC authentication packet
                         received, in milliseconds.
 Default: 1000
+        --alpn ALPN_PROTOCOL
+                        Set ALPN protocols that the server accepts.
+This option can be used multiple times to set multiple ALPN protocols.
+If not set, the server will not check ALPN at all
         --max-udp-packet-size MAX_UDP_PACKET_SIZE
                         Set the maximum UDP packet size, in bytes.
 Excess bytes may be discarded.
 Default: 1536